botbotbotbot/spaceII/README.md

 #TODO: creatre a history of mars website that goes pretty far into the future based on futurama events and other stuff like that, but the tone is completely serious.

+#TODO: A mobile app that lets you swipe like tinder, but it's to find a couch for the night. think air bnb combined with hotel tonight with some tinder and couch surfing thrown in. esp good if you miss a train in the city, or are traveling cheaply across the contry!

+#TODO: a font showcase based on quotes we like from books we're both reading